victor17h/victor17h/README.md

 ## I'm an Aerospace Engineer Graduate very interested in data and Python.
 - 🌱 I’m currently learning as much as possible
 - 🥅 2021 Goals: Create more projects and improve in Python
-- ⚡ Fun facts: I love to do sports and play piano
+- ⚡ Fun facts: I love doing sports and playing piano

 ### Connect with me: